AshiqurRahaman02/cointab/README.md

 # Cointab SE-ASSIGNMENT

-### Cointab Server is a Node.js server application for managing users and posts data using a SQL database.
+### Cointab SE-ASSIGNMENT is a react application for managing users and posts data using a SQL database.
 It provides RESTful API endpoints to perform CRUD operations on users and posts.

 ## Table of Contents